tldr-pages/tldr/pages/common/rspec.md

 `rspec {{path/to/file1}} {{path/to/file2}}`

-- Run a specific test in a file(e.g the test starts on line 83):
+- Run a specific test in a file (e.g. the test starts on line 83):

 `rspec {{path/to/file:83}}`